 For the most stubborn residue, use a shielded scraper blade designed for cleaning burned-on deposits and hardened cooking spills without damaging the cooktop finish.
 Hold it at a 45-degree angle while scraping off the hardened residue.
 Carefully apply pressure to ensure the blade will not scratch the surface.
 Use the razor blade combined with an approved cooktop cleaner and a scrubby cleaning pad.
 Scrub the spills with the pad in a circular motion until they are gone.
 For best results, clean the spills and spatters before they become hardened and difficult to remove.

 Dry sugar, food with high sugar content and melted plastic may permanently damage the glass surface if left to cook on.
-These kinds of mess must be cleaned as soon as possible.
+These kinds of the mess must be cleaned as soon as possible.
 It is best to remove sugary food spills while the surface is still hot using the razor blade scraper at an appropriate angle.
 Turn off the cooktop and wear an oven mitt to prevent burning yourself if the surface is still hot.
 Allow the appliance to cool down, then use the special induction hob cleaner and a cleaning pad the same way as for tough stains.

 Cleaning Metal Marks and Scratches